 If I’m undecided about my major, what will my fall semester schedule look like?

 If you are undecided about a major, fall semester is a wonderful opportunity to explore.
-Each first-year student will take a First-Year Writing course (WRIT 111) or a Religion course (REL 121) in the fall.
-Many students will also opt to continue the foreign language they studied in high school or start a new language.
-Since the most common schedule is 4.0-4.5 total credits, you can select two (or three or even four courses if you don’t take a language course or have completed your FYW course through transfer credit) additional courses that pique your interest.
-The General Education curriculum includes a group of courses all students take within the liberal arts as part of the St. Olaf degree requirements.
-First semester is a great opportunity to take a GE course or two, especially if you are exploring different majors.
+Each first-year student will take a First-Year Seminar course (FYS 120) or a Writing and Rhetoric course (WRIT 120) in the fall.
+Many students will also opt to continue the world language they studied in high school or start a new language.
+Since the most common schedule is 4.0-4.5 total credits, you can select two (or three or even four courses if you don’t take a language course or have completed your Writing and Rhetoric course through transfer credit) additional courses that pique your interest.
+The OLE Core curriculum includes a group of courses all students take within the liberal arts as part of the St. Olaf degree requirements.
+The first semester is a great opportunity to take a Core course or two, especially if you are exploring different majors.

 A word of advice: Don’t worry about declaring a major right away if you are not ready!
-The liberal arts and the General Education curriculum are designed to help you find the best major for you.
+The liberal arts and the OLE Core curriculum are designed to help you find the best major for you.
 Most students switch their majors within the first year or two of college, and you are not required to declare one until March of your second year at St. Olaf.

 When will I register for my classes?

-Registration will begin on Monday, July 27, 2020 at 8:30 AM.
+Registration will begin on July 19th.
 Keep an eye on your St. Olaf email account for more information as we get closer!

 How can I see which courses are offered in the fall?